flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 Maintainers should try to update the application's runtime whenever feasible and ensure that it does not rely on an end-of-life (EOL) runtime.
-The runtime support policies can be found [here](/docs/for-app-authors/runtimes#currently-hosted-runtimes).
+They should also be aware of the [runtime support policies](/docs/for-app-authors/runtimes#currently-hosted-runtimes).

 ## The repository